smaurice101/maadsbml/docs/source/maadsbmlnotebook.rst

    * - JSON Field
      - JSON Value
-   * - JSON Field
+   * - AlgoKey
-     - JSON Value
+     - Key for your optimal algorithm.
+This is main key.
-   * - JSON Field
+   * - AlgoDetails
-     - JSON Value
+     - Details about the algorithms.
+For example, RidgeRegression,0.996, means RidgeRegression has a MAPE (Mean Absolute Percentage Error) of 0.996
    * - JSON Field
      - JSON Value
    * - JSON Field